sergiokas/Extensity/README.md

 * Ideal companion for extensions collectors.
 * Turn all extensions off (and back on) with a single click.
 * Quick switch between several extensions groups using the Profiles feature.
+* Keep computers in sync with Chrome Cloud Storage support.

 Extensity is open source software.
 Full source code at GitHub https://github.com/sergiokas/Extensity